Supporting children's wellbeing with Molly Potter's Let's Talk series

 10. Do you have other books planned for this series?
 What are you writing currently?

 I love writing now.
 (I totally hated it at school!)
-I am always writing: blog posts, educational resources, website content etc. but my next book in the series is about children considering their future in an aspirational and reflective way.
-It's currently being illustrated.
-(It's always extremely exciting when I first get to see what Sarah has done.)
-There's another book planned after that but I'm not giving too much away!
+I am always writing: blog posts, educational resources, website content etc. but my next book in the series is about when parents split up.
+I intend for this book to be very direct support for young children who are experiencing this situation.

-Molly Potter introduces her earlier Let's Talk book, What Makes Me Do the Things I Do?
-(Bloomsbury Education)
+Molly Potter introduces her earlier Let's Talk books (Bloomsbury Education)

 What Makes Me Do The Things I Do encourages children to think about why they behave in certain ways, to consider how their actions affect others, and to effectively manage their emotions.
 But it's also about encouraging children to think about their own responses.
 Molly Potter says, "What Makes Me Do The Things I Do? doesn't look at behaviour from a child development point of view as much as being another tool for self-reflection."